libertypi/rinabackup/README.md

 # RinaBackup

 RinaBackup is an automated backup script tailored for my personal use, written in PowerShell.

-- Updating multiple folders into an encrypted 7-Zip archive, skips if running processes are found in the source, and securely stores the password.
-- Backs up the OneDrive folder, freeing up local space after backup, except for files marked as "always keep on this device."
-- Backs up VMware virtual machines to another location, skipping running VMs.

-Upon the first run, the script generates a configuration file `Config_%COMPUTERNAME%.psd1` in its directory, offering options to meet more twisted needs.
-After configuration, it’s recommended to set the script up to run automatically via the Task Scheduler.
+It is primarily designed to backup files from PCs and laptops to a centralized storage.
+After configuration, it is recommended to set the script up to run automatically via Task Scheduler.

+- Backs up files into 7-Zip archives or directories.
+- Special handling for OneDrive folders and VMware VMs.
+- Comprehensive and configurable backup controls.
+- Employs 7-Zip and Robocopy for efficient backup tasks.

-#### Configuration Template
+#### Configuration File

+Upon the first run, the script generates a configuration file `Config_%COMPUTERNAME%.psd1` in its directory.

 ```powershell
 <#